 Already in the early 19th century races were organized in Liège, Ghent, Brussels, and Antwerp.
 After 1850, the carrier pigeon was introduced in northern France, later in the Netherlands, Germany, England, etc. In 1900, this Belgian pigeon with the corresponding racing sport spread virtually over the entire world.
 The sport is very simple.
 The pigeons are all taken to a distant location and are there released at the same time, the pigeon that returned the fastest to his home "dovecote" or "loft" wins the race.

 Army's around the world made use of the Belgian pigeon since 1870.
 In the Franco-Prussian War (1870-1871) at the siege of Paris, the Belgian pigeons were used for the first time to send messages.
-Since then every army had seen the significance and the skills of the carrier pigeon.
+Since then every army had seen the effect and the skills of the carrier pigeon.
 The German army established a military pigeon service with stations in different cities.
 The Russian army bought 5000 pigeons in Belgium.
-The French government had a pigeon station setup in Paris for 25 000 birds, while each corps received a detachment of 500 pigeons.
+The French government had a pigeon station set up in Paris for 25 000 birds, while each corps received a detachment of 500 pigeons.
 During the first World War, the pigeons were the leading way of communication.